splynx/docs/files/en/administration/reports/statements/statements.md

 ![filter](3.png)

-You can further specify the data you wish to display with the use of the gear icon within in filter:
+You can further specify the data you wish to display with the use of the gear icon within the filter:

 ![filter](4.png)